ajaygurugubilli96/aws-devops-zero-to-hero/interview-questions/cloudfront.md

 An origin is the source of the content CloudFront delivers.
 It can be an Amazon S3 bucket, an EC2 instance, an Elastic Load Balancer, or even an HTTP server.

 ### 8. How can you control who accesses content in CloudFront?
-You can use CloudFront signed URLs or cookies to restrict access to content based on user credentials.
+You can use CloudFront signed URLs or cookies to restrict access to content based on user credentials by OAC(Origin Access Control), OAI(Origin Access Identity)

 ### 9. What are cache behaviors in CloudFront?
 Cache behaviors define how CloudFront handles different types of requests.
 They include settings like TTL, query string forwarding, and more.